Farouk-Muda/World-Insights-Data/README.md

 - Population: The population count of the city.

-* [country](https://github.com/Farouk-Muda/World/blob/main/country.csv) :The Country dataset contains 239 rows and provides detailed information about countries with the following columns:
+[COUNTRY](https://github.com/Farouk-Muda/World/blob/main/country.csv) :The country dataset contains 239 rows and provides detailed information about countries with the following columns:
 - Code: A unique country code.
 - Name: The country's name.
 - Continent: The continent where the country is located.